StrongholdBot/stronghold.kasekorp.com/README.md

-# docs
+# The Stronghold Discord bot website
-The official documentation for Stronghold
+The official website for Stronghold